unclecheese/silverstripe-superquery/README.md

 ## Security

 Needless to say, running raw queries against your database is serious business.
 All actions are restricted to `ADMIN`.

+## Development

+The tool is built on [ReactJS](https://facebook.github.io/react) using the [Webpack](https://webpack.github.io) module builder.
+To do dev work:
+* Run `npm run start` in the module root directory.
+* Visit the `admin/superquery` URL directly in your browser.
+Navigating to it from with in the CMS will not properly load the dev server.

+For realeases / Pull requests:
+* Run `npm run build` from the module root directory.

 ## Troubleshooting